myl989/tscb/README.md

 Initialises the audio by splitting it into 1-minute-sized chunks.

 **`transcribe`**
-Transcribes the text using Google Transcribe API.
+Transcribes to text using Google Transcribe API.

 **`purge`**
 Deletes the audio chunks.